Rudis1261/web-the-black-mote/README.md

                         <div>
                             <!--
                                 You may notice I have some data-{variable} html attributes.
-These are used by my script later The data-keycode is the keycode value for the button pressed, this makes it a bit easier to use
+These are used by my script later The data-keycode is the key-code value for the button pressed, this makes it a bit easier to use
                                 Don't know how to pick this up, check my remote.js file

                                 The id is the action to be performed.
 And the click is picked up with the "remoteKeys" and "volume" classes